cromelex/pages-garden/content/technology/self-hosting/backups.md

 1. I keep all my data in network volumes on my NAS (which can only be accessed locally or via VPN).
 The system automatically takes and keeps a number snapshots of this data (daily, weekly, monthly, and yearly).
 2. Every couple of weeks, I plug in an external SSD into my desktop.
 It triggers a `rsync` job that copies all my media and documents into it.
 This is then unplugged and stored "offline".
 3. 3 times per week I run a backup from my NAS to [Backblaze B2](https://www.backblaze.com/cloud-storage) using [Backrest](https://github.com/garethgeorge/backrest).
-This runs `restic` under the hood.
+This runs `restic`[^1] under the hood.
 It creates encrypted backups, with versioning.
-My retention policy is fairly aggressive: 7 daily, 4 weekly, 6 monthly, and 10 yearly.
-I'd rather pay a bit extra for storage than risk losing files I only notice are missing after months or a year.
+My retention policy is fairly extensive: 7 daily, 4 weekly, 6 monthly, and 10 yearly.
+I'd rather pay a bit extra for storage[^2] than risking losing files I only notice are missing after months or a year.
 4. Out of some *healthy* paranoia, I am currently setting up a spare RaspberryPi4 with an external SSD at a relative's place, in an entirely different country, and plan to keep an extra copy of my photos there.
 This backup will be versioned and encrypted with Backrest.
 Access is via VPN.

 ```mermaid